karayabin/universe-snapshot/universe/Ling/TemporaryVirtualFileSystem/personal/mydoc/pages/conception-notes.md

 - id: string, the file identifier
 - type: string, the type of operation to execute on the real server (add, remove or update)
-- ?path: string, the path to the uploaded file
+- ?path: string, the relative path to the uploaded file, from a directory defined by your application
 - ?meta: array, the meta attached to the file